Automatic Dependent Surveillance–Broadcast: United States

 To reduce congestion and cope with growing aircraft traffic, the Federal Aviation Administration has been developing the Next-Generation Air Transportation System (NextGen), including ADS-B. ADS-B equipment is built to meet one of two sets of industry standards, DO-260B and DO-282B.

 Aircraft operating in the United States in the airspace classes listed below are required to carry equipment that produces an ADS-B Out broadcast.
 ADS-B Out broadcasts information about an aircraft through an onboard transmitter to a ground receiver, moving air traffic control from a radar-based system to a satellite-derived aircraft location system.

 There is no such mandate for ADS-B In, which receives data and provides it to in-cockpit displays.
 The FAA airspace requirements intentionally exclude some airspace that is frequently used by general aviation.

+The US Drug Enforcement Agency's aircraft and (other airborne US government surveillance) use the ADS-B method to identify in air while conducting operations.

 Operators can choose the 1090 megahertz extended squitter broadcast link, or the universal access transceiver broadcast link.
 FAA did not adopt higher performance standards that would enable all of the initial ADS-B In applications, but these can optionally be adopted.

 Equipping aircraft

-Fleet: 250,000 GA aircraft that will need ADS-B by 2020 of which 165,000 aircraft subject to ADS-B Out (Class I and Class II aircraft that generally fly below 18 000 feet).
+Fleet: 250,000 GA aircraft that will need ADS-B by 2020 of which 165,000 aircraft are subject to ADS-B Out (Class I and Class II aircraft that generally fly below 18 000 feet).
 FAA forecasts an increase in the GA fleet from 224,172 aircraft in 2010 to 270,920 aircraft in 2031, growing an average of 0.9% per year.